Submit Your Request Now

 The high-throughput proteomics approaches employed by Creative Proteomics are powerful tools that facilitate the identification and quantification of thousands, or even millions, of proteins from a single analysis for large-scale protein profiling.
 Importantly, equipped with a highly experienced technical team and a senior bioinformatics data processing team, we possess the capability to handle diverse sample types and provide comprehensive investigations, encompassing whole proteome profiling, subcellular proteomics analysis, PTMs characterization, protein-protein interaction assessment, and monitoring of protein turnover dynamics.
 We are also professional in small protein (length<100), or peptidomics investigation.

-Technologies superiority
+Technologies Superiority

 1. Professional detection and analysis capability: Experienced research team, strict and matured techniques.